 - Place cooked vegetables in a bowl.

-- Add flavorings – fresh herbs, garlic, lemon zest, preserved lemon, roasted garlic, chile flakes and hot chilies.
+- Add flavorings – fresh herbs, lemon zest, garlic cloves, preserved lemon, roasted garlic, chile flakes and hot chilies.

-- If planning to eat with in the week, place all in a jar, removing air bubbles by stirring with a skewer or spoon, top with more oil, vinegar combination, so veggies are completely submerged.
+- If planning to eat within the week, place all in a clean jar, removing air bubbles by stirring with a skewer or spoon, top with more oil, vinegar combination so veggies are completely submerged.
 Refrigerate.

-- If preserving for longer, after infusing with fresh herbs and garlic ( I just leave everything in the bowl, in the fridge overnight ) remove any fresh ingredients.
-Pack in a sterile jar- cover with oil vinegar marinade, remove any air bubbles, by stirring with skewer.
+- If preserving for longer, after infusing with fresh herbs and garlic ( I just leave everything in the bowl, in the fridge overnight ) remove any fresh ingredients ( like herbs and raw garlic).
+Pack in a sterile jar- cover with oil vinegar marinade, remove any air bubbles, by stirring with a skewer.
 Refrigerate.

-- NOTES: The Olive Oil should harden in the fridge and this is a good really good sign that your veggies are cold enough.
-If you don’t see this hardening after 24 hours, I suggest storing in the freezer.
+- NOTES: The Olive Oil will harden in the fridge and this is a good really good sign that your veggies are cold enough.

-Keywords: preserved veggies, oil preserved vegetables, how to preserve vegetables, how to preserve veggies in olive oil
+Keywords: marinated veggies, preserved veggies, oil preserved vegetables, how to preserve vegetables, how to preserve veggies in olive oil